The Elder Scrolls Online

 The Elder Scrolls Online, abbreviated ESO, is a massively multiplayer online role-playing game (MMORPG) developed by ZeniMax Online Studios and published by Bethesda Softworks.
-It was released for Windows and macOS in April 2014.
-It is a part of the Elder Scrolls series.
+The game is a part of the Elder Scrolls series.
+It was released for Windows and macOS in April 2014, for PlayStation 4 and Xbox One in June 2015, and for PlayStation 5 and Xbox Series X/S in June 2021.

-The game is set in the continent of Tamriel and features a storyline indirectly connected with the other games in the Elder Scrolls franchise.
-It had been in development for seven years before its release in 2014, with a mandatory monthly subscription model.
-It initially received mixed reviews.
+The Elder Scrolls Online is set in the continent of Tamriel and features a storyline indirectly connected with the other games in the Elder Scrolls franchise.
+The game had been in development for seven years before its release in 2014 and launched with a mandatory monthly subscription model.

+The Elder Scrolls Online initially received mixed reviews from critics.
 Reception improved significantly with the March 2015 re-release and rebranding as The Elder Scrolls Online: Tamriel Unlimited, transitioning to a buy-to-play model with microtransactions and an optional subscription.
-It was released for the PlayStation 4 and Xbox One consoles in June 2015, and for PlayStation 5 and Xbox Series X/S in June 2021.
-More than 18 million copies were sold by 2021, having around 2.5 million monthly active players in 2017.
+The game had sold over 15 million units by 2020 and generated over $2 billion in revenue by 2024.

+In December 2024, ZeniMax Online Studios revealed a major shift in content delivery for The Elder Scrolls Online.
+Beginning in 2025, the game moved away from its traditional annual chapter releases in favor of a seasonal content model.
+This new structure is designed to offer players more frequent and consistent updates throughout the year.

 Gameplay

+Like previous Elder Scrolls games, The Elder Scrolls Online can be played from either a first or third-person perspective.
 Gameplay is mostly non-linear, with a mixture of quests, random events, and free-roaming exploration of the world.
-It does not provide a mode for single-player offline play, although the developers stated that there would be "plenty of content" for online solo play.
+The game does not provide a mode for single-player offline play, although the developers stated that there would be "plenty of content" for online solo play.

-The player chooses between ten different races:
+The player can choose between ten different races for their character: